-In the last few blogs, I covered how you can install Windows operating systems in a KVM host, be it Centos/Redhat KVM or Ubuntu.
+In the last few blogs, I covered how you can install different Operating systems in a KVM host.
 But some of you are wondering I got this guest OS installed but how do I manage it.

 In this blog, let’s take a look at some of the useful KVM command line commands which you can run on the terminal.